xraypy/feff85exafs/t/materials/README.md

  2. Where crystal data is given in the form of an Atoms input or CIF file, the crystal data has been converted into a Feff input file.

- 3. The Feff input files are not yet in a form ready for running feff.
+ 3. The Feff input files are not yet in a form ready for running Feff.
     Each one is in a form used by the [Mustache](http://mustache.github.io/) templating system.
 A few
     bits of input data have been replaced by tokens that look like